MicrosoftDocs/azure-docs-powershell/azps-0.10.0/Az.Compute/Set-AzVMDiskEncryptionExtension.md

 Set-AzVMDiskEncryptionExtension -ResourceGroupName $RGname -VMName $VMName -AadClientID $AADClientID -AadClientCertThumbprint $AADClientCertThumbprint -DiskEncryptionKeyVaultUrl $DiskEncryptionKeyVaultUrl -DiskEncryptionKeyVaultId $KeyVaultResourceId
 ```

-This example enables encryption using Azure AD client ID, client cert thumbprint, and wrap disk encryption key by using key encryption key.
+This example enables encryption using Microsoft Entra client ID, client cert thumbprint, and wrap disk encryption key by using key encryption key.

 ## PARAMETERS

 ### -AadClientCertThumbprint
-Specifies the thumbprint of the AzureActive Directory (Azure AD) application client certificate that has permissions to write secrets to **KeyVault**.
+Specifies the thumbprint of the AzureActive Directory (Microsoft Entra ID) application client certificate that has permissions to write secrets to **KeyVault**.
-As a prerequisite, the Azure AD client certificate must be previously deployed to the virtual machine's local computer `my` certificate store.
+As a prerequisite, the Microsoft Entra client certificate must be previously deployed to the virtual machine's local computer `my` certificate store.
 The Add-AzVMSecret cmdlet can be used to deploy a certificate to a virtual machine in Azure.
 For more details, see the **Add-AzVMSecret** cmdlet help.
 The certificate must be previously deployed to the virtual machine local computer my certificate store.